 Since the full-time graduate program is based in Portland, Dai and her peers have been able to make connections with professionals from Nike, Adidas, Under Armour, Columbia Sportswear, and many other brands with strong connections to the Portland area.
 Each student in the program is placed with a mentor from the industry.

 “We have a lot of opportunities to get connected with industry contacts and see future opportunities in the sports industry here,” she said.
 “That is super helpful for our future careers.”

-During the summer of 2019, Dai interned at arena Water Instinct, a company that makes competitive swimwear.
+While still a student, Dai held a position as a Nike Explore Team Footwear research assistant.
+During the summer of 2019, she also interned at arena Water Instinct, a company that makes competitive swimwear.